tmjonker/PasswordManager/README.md

 * Google Tink
 * JavaFX 14
-* Jasypt
+* Maven

 ### Installing

 * It can be unzipped into any folder on your computer.
-* Maven is the build tool.
-The POM.xml is included with this repository.
-* Build it with whicher IDE you choose.
-  * If you're using IntelliJ, make sure to include
+* run 'mvn clean compile assembly:single'

 ### Executing program

-* Build the project with your IDE of choice.
+* cd into the 'target' directory
+* Run 'java -jar passwordmanager-1.0-SNAPSHOT-jar-with-dependencies.jar'
+ * When you start the program, it will create two folders in whatever folder you execute it from.
+Those folders are /user and /config.
+These folders will house your user and config files.

 ## Authors